Sex and COVID-19

 Let’s start with what we know right now.
-COVID-19 is a respiratory disease, so direct contact with saliva—through kissing, for example—can transmit the virus.
+COVID-19 is a respiratory disease, so direct contact with saliva—through kissing, for example—can easily pass the virus.
 While COVID-19 has not yet been found in vaginal fluid, it has been found in feces of people who are infected.
 So this means that rimming (oral/anal contact) and anal sex may spread COVID-19 as well.
 Remember that condoms and dental dams reduce contact with saliva and feces during anal and oral sex or oral/anal contact.